-The SUS questionnaire is straightforward in its application for researchers and usability practitioners, validated through years of research and its application, available in numerous languages, and easy to understand for participants.
+The SUS questionnaire is straightforward in its application for researchers and usability practitioners, validated through years of research and its application, available in numerous variants and languages (see our SUS PDF Generator), and easy to understand for participants.

 Throughout the years, researchers proposed approaches to contextualize SUS scores, trying to answer the question of what a specific SUS study score actually means.
 As they follow neither a normal nor a uniform distribution, they cannot be interpreted linearly, making it challenging to interpret them directly.
 Consequently, researchers calculated percentile curves of SUS scores from SUS study datasets, tried to contextualize SUS scores on adjectives, grading, net promoter score, quartile and acceptability scales, calculated at which point SUS scores become conclusive, and investigated the dimensionality of the SUS questionnaire.

 The System Usability Scale Analysis Toolkit

 Hereby, a special focus lies on producing "camera ready" quality figures for SUS studies that can be used in scientific publications and presentations.

 Exemplary use cases of the SUS Analysis Toolkit: